-This Council uses the creditworthiness service provided by Sector Treasury Services.
-This service has been progressively enhanced over recent years and now uses a sophisticated modelling approach with credit ratings from all three rating agencies - Fitch, Moodys and Standard and Poors, forming the core element.
+This Council uses the creditworthiness service provided by Capita Asset Services.
+This service has been progressively enhanced over recent years and now uses the approach as detailed above with credit ratings from all three rating agencies - Fitch, Moodys and Standard and Poors, forming the core element.
 However, it does not rely solely on the current credit ratings of counterparties and may also use the following as overlays: - to determine the duration of investments and are therefore referred to as durational bands.
 The Council is satisfied that this service gives a much improved level of security for its investments.
 It is also a service which the Council would not be able to replicate using in house resources.

-- credit watches and credit outlooks from credit rating agencies - Credit Default Swap spreads to give early warning of likely changes in credit ratings - sovereign ratings to select counterparties from only the most creditworthy countries
+- Credit watches and credit outlooks from credit rating agencies - Credit Default Swap spreads to give early warning of likely changes in credit ratings - Sovereign ratings to select counterparties from only the most creditworthy countries